 A recent study proves that the poetic element of onomatopoeia makes them such a great pleasure.
 In this printable worksheet, children cut each sound-word and glue it to the correct picture.

 If your observation skills are great, chances are not a day passes by when you don't experience an onomatopoeic spell.
 Assist 6th grade children in this exercise where they match each situation to the sound it generates.

 Students who dream high never take their onomatopoeic learning for granted.
 Join hands with the young sound-word scholars in this worksheet pdf, as they find as many sound words as they can think of for each object.

 This printable word search exercise helps students of grade 6 augment their onomatopoeic uptake, inspired by things that enthuse them big league.
 They find a sound word to describe each picture.

-This printable revives the onomatopoeic passion of grade 7 students, and ensures they get to fully upskill themselves.
+This printable revives the onomatopoeic passion of students, and ensures they get to fully upskill themselves.
 Help them complete each sentence with an appropriate sound-word from the box.

 An ideal way for the children to excel in their onomatopoeic learning is to look for them every time they hear a sound.
 In this pdf worksheet, they rewrite each sentence by using an appropriate onomatopoeia.